Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 -

-###After that, this, therefore this because of that
+### After that, this, therefore this because of that

-This fallacy occurs when we mistakenly infer that an event X caused an event Y merely on the basis that Y occured after X
+This fallacy occurs when we mistakenly infer that an event X caused an event Y merely on the basis that Y occurred after X

 Example argument with this fallacy:

 > Generally, people who write wills live longer than those who don't.
 Probably, making a will causes people to live longer

-The recoustruction of that argument:
+The reconstruction of that argument:

 ```
 P1) Generally, people who write wills live longer than those who don't.